St Cuthbert (Out) Parish Council

 St Cuthbert (Out) Parish Council provides your local services.
-We strive to make Wells and the surrounding villages a better place to live, work and visit.
+We strive to make the surrounding villages around Wells a better place to live, work and visit.
 Our website includes a wealth of information about how we conduct business and what we do.
 Use the search or browse the site to find whatever you are looking for.
 If you can't find the information you require then please contact us.

-St Cuthbert (Out) Parish Council serves a community of approximately 3,800 residents.
-It consists of 17 Councillors elected for a term of four years who will now hold office until May 2021.
+St Cuthbert (Out) Parish Council serves a community of approximately 5,000 residents.
+It consists of 17 Councillors elected for a term of four years who will now hold office until May 2023.
 Our Parish Councillors are all volunteers and they receive no financial allowances for their term in office.

 Click on the message below for further information.

 Pictures of St Cuthbert (Out)

 St Cuthbert (Out) Parish Council has an incredible diversity of landscape and heart-stopping scenery.
 From idyllic villages, the parish stretches from the eastern end of the Somerset levels, through coombes, woodland, meadow, pasture and the ancient landscape at the height of the Mendip Hills.